cloudflare/voprf-ts/README.md

 #### Step 2

-Client prepares arbitrary input that will be evalated by Server, the blinding method produces an evaluation request, and some finalization data to be used later.
-Then, Client sends the evaluation request to the Server.
+The client prepares arbitrary input that will be evaluated by the server, the blinding method produces an evaluation request, and some finalization data to be used later.
+Then, the client sends the evaluation request to the server.

 ```js
 const input = new TextEncoder().encode("This is the client's input");